-At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.
+At the time of approving the financial statements, the company meets its day to day working capital requirements through continued support of the parent/group companies.
+The parent/group companies have no intention to withdraw the support in the near future.
+The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+On this basis, the directors consider it appropriate to prepare the financial statements on the going concern basis.

-1.3 Turnover
+1,3 Turnover

-Turnover is recognised at the fair value of the consideration received or receivable for commission provided in the normal course of business, and is shown net of VAT and other commission related taxes.
+Turnover is recognised at the fair value of the consideration received or receivable for services provided in the normal course of business, and is shown net of VAT and other taxes.
 The fair value of consideration takes into account trade and settlement discounts.

-Revenue for provision of commission is recognised when it is probable that an economic benefit will flow to the entity and the revenue and costs can be reliably measured.
-For continuing commission, revenue is recognised when the stage of completion can reliably measured using a percentage of completion method.
+Revenue is recognised when it is probable that an economic benefit will flow to the entity and the revenue and costs can be reliably measured.
+For continuing operations, revenue is recognised when the stage of completion can be reliably measured using a percentage of completion method.